Streaming Solutions Comparison 2019: Pricing and Features

 The video streaming market is predicted to be worth $70.5 billion by 2021.
 Live streaming is likely to make up the majority of that growth.
 To get in on that action requires hosting and delivering online videos.
 This article aims to help you with that challenge by sharing a streaming solutions comparison for 2019.

 Specifically, this article will dive into the topic of live streaming pricing.
 How are streaming platforms priced, and why?
-Then, we’ll share information about a special DaCast promotion that is available for a limited time.
-Finally, we’ll explore features of the DaCast platform and how that compares to other services.
+Then, we’ll share information about a special Dacast promotion that is available for a limited time.
+Finally, we’ll explore the features of the Dacast platform and how that compares to other services.

 Live streaming pricing

-Annual plans offer more affordable pricing and convenient billing, and start at just $19 per month.
+Annual plans offer more affordable pricing and convenient billing and start at just $39 per month.
 Monthly pricing offers a zero-commitment service if you’re not prepared to pay for a whole year of service upfront.

 White label (custom branding)

-DaCast’s Premium Plan (and higher plans) includes full support for advertising, pay-per-view, and subscriptions monetization.
+Dacast’s Premium Plan (and higher plans) includes full support for advertising, pay-per-view, and subscription monetization.
 Pay-per-view and subscriptions are handled via a built-in paywall.
 This paywall allows you to securely accept payments anywhere in the world with just a few moments of setup.

 Compared to Livestream: the Livestream streaming solution does include monetization tools.
-However, they aren’t available unless you purchase the $999 per month and up Enterprise plan, compared with $125 for DaCast.
+However, they aren’t available unless you purchase the $999 per month and up Enterprise plan, compared with $188 for Dacast.

 API access streaming solutions comparison

 An API, or Application Programming Interface, allows you to easily integrate a video platform into existing systems/workflows, or to build custom web, mobile, or desktop applications.
-In short, an API makes a software developers life much, much easier.
+In short, an API makes software developers’ life much, much easier.

 APIs are essential for many professional users of online video platforms.
 Therefore, when conducting any streaming solutions comparison, it’s important to look at whether APIs are available.
 Also, assess how much money you to have to pay to access an API.